Is it permissible to narrate Hadith which have been narrated by a Shaykh, but without any authentic source or reference being mentioned?

 قَالَ الْعُلَمَاءُ يَنْبَغِي لِمَنْ أَرَادَ رِوَايَةِ حَدِيثٍ أَوْ ذَكَرَهُ أَنْ يَنْظُرَ فَإِنْ كَانَ صَحِيحًا أَوْ حَسَنًا قَالَ رَسُولُ اللَّهِ صَلَّى اللَّهُ عَلَيْهِ وَسَلَّمَ كَذَا أَوْ فَعَلَهُ أَوْ نَحْوَ ذَلِكَ مِنْ صِيَغِ الْجَزْمِ وَإِنْ كَانَ ضَعِيفًا فَلَا يَقُلْ قَالَ أَوْ فَعَلَ أَوْ أَمَرَ أَوْ نَهَى وَشِبْهَ ذَلِكَ مِنْ صِيَغِ الْجَزْمِ بَلْ يَقُولُ رُوِيَ عَنْهُ كَذَا أَوْ جَاءَ عَنْهُ كَذَا أَوْ يُرْوَى أَوْ يُذْكَرُ أَوْ يُحْكَى أَوْ يقال أوبلغنا وَمَا أَشْبَهَهُ وَاللَّهُ سُبْحَانَهُ أَعْلَمُ

-“The ulema have said that a person who wants to narrate a Hadith or mention a Hadith must look into it.
-If it is Sahih or Hasan, then he narrates it by saying the Messenger of Allah ﷺ said such and such or done such and such or the like of it using words of certainty.
+“The Ulema have said that a person who wants to narrate a Hadith or mention a Hadith must look into it.
+If it is Sahih or Hasan, then one narrates it by saying the Messenger of Allah ﷺ said such and such or done such and such or the like of it using words of certainty.
 And if the hadith is weak, then he is not to say (the Prophet ﷺ ) said or done or commanded or prohibited or the like of that using words of certainty, rather he is to say it has been narrated regarding (the Prophet ﷺ ) or it has been mentioned regarding (the Prophet ﷺ ) or it is narrated or it is mentioned or it is said or it has reached us or the like of it.
 And Allah (Most High) knows best.”
-(Imam Nawawi, Sharh Muslim, Vol. 1, pg.
+(Imam al-Nawawi, Sharh Muslim, Vol. 1, pg.
 71).

 In the Nass (text) above, Imam al-Nawawi mentions the well-established principle that the onus of referencing Hadith and proving its validity is upon the person narrating it.
-Unfortunately, there is widespread ignorance regarding Hadith in our time and some misguided people respond to questions regarding Hadith they narrate by putting the onus on the questioner to prove that it is not a sound Hadith.
+Unfortunately, there is widespread ignorance regarding Hadith in our time.
+Therefore, some misguided people respond to questions regarding Hadith, they narrate, by putting the onus on the questioner.
+They ask the questioner to prove that it is not a sound Hadith.
 This completely contradicts the teachings of Quran and Hadith as well as the Imams of Hadith.
-If this was correct then anyone could say whatever they want and could not be asked to prove it, this contradicts the way of the Sahabah (May Allah Most High be pleased with them).

-Imam Ali al-Qari also commented on this hadith saying:
+Imam Ali al-Qari also commented on this Hadith saying:

 بِكُلِّ مَا سَمِعَ: يَعْنِي: لَوْ لَمْ يَكُنْ لِلْمَرْءِ كَذِبٌ إِلَّا تَحْدِيثُهُ بِكُلِّ مَا سَمِعَ مِنْ غَيْرِ تَيَقُّنٍ أَنَّهُ صِدْقٌ أَمْ كَذِبٌ، لَكَفَاهُ مِنَ الْكَذِبِ أَنْ لَا يَكُونَ بَرِيئًا مِنْهُ، وَهَذَا زَجْرٌ عَنِ التَّحْدِيثِ بِشَيْءٍ لَمْ يُعْلَمْ صِدْقُهُ، بَلْ عَلَى الرَّجُلِ أَنْ يَبْحَثَ فِي كُلِّ مَا سَمِعَ خُصُوصًا فِي أَحَادِيثِ النَّبِيِّ – صَلَّى اللَّهُ عَلَيْهِ وَسَلَّمَ

 “If a person told no lie other than narrating everything he hears without verifying whether it is true or false then that is sufficient a lie for him to be guilty of it (of lying).
-This is a warning against narrating something that is not known to be true, rather it is incumbent upon a person to research what he hears, especially regarding hadith of the Prophet ﷺ.”
+This is a warning against narrating something that is not known to be true, rather it is incumbent upon a person to research what he hears, especially regarding Hadith of the Prophet ﷺ.”
 (Imam Ali al-Qari, Mirqaat al-Mafaateeh, Vol. 1, pg.
 240).

-Imam Ali al-Qari further emphasises the fact that the onus is upon the one narrating Hadith and he clarifies that this is an obligation.
-In reality, we should not have to remind people of such teachings, as our love for our Prophet ﷺ should be sufficient to make us incredibly protective regarding anything attributed to him ﷺ.
-Strangely, we often find those who speak most about the love of the Prophet ﷺ demonstrate the least care regarding the authenticity of the Hadith of the Prophet ﷺ.
+Imam Ali al-Qari further emphasises the fact that the onus is upon the one narrating Hadith.
+The Imam clarifies that this is an obligation.
+In reality, we should not have to remind people of such teachings.
+Since our love for our Prophet ﷺ should be sufficient to make us incredibly protective regarding anything attributed to him ﷺ.

 And Allah (Most High) knows best.